Nokukhanya-Mitane/airbnb-clone-repository/README.md

 ---
 # 💳 5.
 Payments Tracks transactions for bookings. **Key Fields:** - `id` (Primary Key) - `booking_id` (Foreign Key → Bookings) - `amount` - `payment_method` - `payment_status`
 ---

+# 🔁 Entity Relationships
+- **One-to-Many:** A **User** can have multiple **Properties**
+- **One-to-Many:** A **User** can make multiple **Bookings**
+- **One-to-Many:** A **Property** can have multiple **Bookings**
+- **One-to-Many:** A **Property** can have multiple **Reviews**
+- **One-to-One:** A **Booking** has one **Payment** > This relational structure ensures clean data separation and scalability as more features are added to the project.

+The AirBnB Clone project consists of several core features that replicate key functionalities of the real AirBnB platform:

+- **User Management**
+  Handles user registration, authentication, and profile management.
+Users can sign up as guests or hosts, log in securely, and manage their personal information and bookings.

+- **Property Management**
+  Allows hosts to create, update, and delete property listings.
+Each listing includes details such as title, location, description, images, and pricing, enabling hosts to manage their accommodations.

+- **Booking System**
+  Enables guests to search for available properties, select dates, and make bookings.
+It includes validation to prevent double bookings and calculates the total price based on the length of stay.

+- **Payment Integration**
+  Simulates or integrates payment processing to handle transactions securely.
+Tracks payment status to ensure confirmation before finalizing bookings.

+- **Reviews & Ratings**
+  Allows guests to leave feedback and ratings for properties after their stay.
+This feature helps build trust and improves the overall user experience by providing valuable insights.

+- **Search and Filtering** (Planned)
+  Provides users with the ability to search properties by location, price range, and availability.
+Advanced filters like amenities and ratings will enhance search accuracy and user convenience.